dhh1128/distributed-state-machine/README.md

 automatically trigger a new goal once the intermediate state is achieved.
 It is not obvious to me which approach is better; I see tradeoffs either way.

+### Signalling Airlocks

+Suppose that Alice is wearing an ordinary uniform instead of a space suit, and that she's currently in airlock B, hoping to enter the launch bay.
+She's already pressed button 2,